 Gillian McLellan BVMS, PhD

-Assistant Professor in Comparative Ophthalmology at University of Wisconsin-Madison
+Associate Professor of Comparative Ophthalmology at University of Wisconsin-Madison

-Dr. Gill McLellan has spent her career working in advancing comparative ophthalmology & visual sciences.
-Her current research focus is comparative glaucomatology encompassing imaging of the retina and optic nerve, electrophysiology, aqueous humor dynamics, genetics and pathology of glaucoma in animals and humans.
+Dr. Gillian McLellan has spent her career working to advance comparative ophthalmology & visual sciences.
+Her current research focus is comparative glaucomatology encompassing imaging of the retina and optic nerve, electrophysiology, aqueous humor dynamics, genetics, and pathology of glaucoma in animals and humans.
 Dr. McLellan also has a strong research interest in comparative ophthalmic pathology.
-She will share her knowledge of electrophysiology in research, including applications of flash, pattern, and multifocal ERG to better understand retinal and visual pathway function.
+She will share her knowledge of ophthalmic imaging and electrophysiology in research, including applications of OCT, confocal laser scanning ophthalmoscopy, flash, pattern, and multifocal ERG to better understand retinal and visual pathway structure and function.

 Ron Ofri DVM, PhD